 Parking passes are non-refundable and non-transferable.
 And also, passes are only valid for the date issued.

 There is a limit of one lottery application per household per season.
-Lottery winners will be notified by e-mail by May 13.
+Lottery winners will be notified by e-mail.

 Have you ever attended this event?
+Have you seen synchronous fireflies elsewhere in the park?
 Let us know in the comments!